evanwill/refine-with-grel/content/controls/2-conditional.md

 ## Filter

-Filter is a function to subset an array based on conditions.
+Filter is a control to subset an array based on conditions.
 A filter expression looks like:

 `filter(expression, v, expressionTest)`

-The first argument is an express to create your array.
+The first argument is an expression to create your array.
-The second argument is a variable name, this can be anything, to be used represent each array value in the next expression.
+The second argument is a variable name to be used represent each array value in the next expression (this can be anything!).
 The third argument is an expression, using the variable name, that evaluates to true/false.

 Each item in the array will be tested using the condition.
 If true, the item will be added to a new output array.

-For example, remove "dogs" from list of subject terms in a multi-valued field: `filter(value.split(";"),v,v.indexOf("dogs") < 0).join(";")`.
+For example, remove "dogs" from list of subject terms in a multi-valued field: `filter(value.split(";"), v, v.indexOf("dogs") < 0).join(";")`.

 ## Examples

 - Transform your stars into a column
-    - Create new "starred" column using expression: `if(row.starred,"True", "False")`
+    - Create new "starred" column using expression: `if(row.starred, "Starred", "")`
-    - Create new "issues" column using expression: `if(row.starred.and(row.flagged),"True","False")`
+    - Create new "issues" column using expression: `if(row.starred.and(row.flagged), "True", "False")`
 - Compare two columns
     - Create new "equal" column using expression: `if(cells["column1"].value == cells["column2"].value, "True", "False")`
 - Evaluate the number of blank cells in a row
     - Create new custom numeric facet using expression: `filter(row.columnNames,c,isBlank(cells[c].value)).length()`
+- Remove blank items from an multi-valued field: `filter(value.split(";"), v, isNonBlank(v)).join(";")` (this can be handy to prep an array for another function)